 By the time we were done, we had added buttons, glitter, shapes cut from craft foam, googly eyes and, of course, a mustache 🙂

-Of course, with all of that glue, your letter K craft will need a little bit of drying time, so while you’re waiting, go ahead and grab the uppercase K alphabet book printable below to practice writing the letter!
+Of course, with all of that glue, your letter K craft will need a little bit of drying time, so while you’re waiting, go ahead and grab the uppercase K alphabet book printable from the bundle of interactive alphabet pages to practice writing the letter!